extplug/plug-modules/README.md

 currentUser.set('gRole', 5);
 ```

+See the Wiki for more examples!

 `plugModules.require()` modules in your browser's developer console or
 use [replug](https://github.com/PlugLynn/replug) to figure out what the
 different modules are for, and what you can do with/to them.

 ## API

+### plugModules.run()

+Initialises plug-modules and computes the module name mappings.
+You
+need to run this before using `plugModules.require` or
+`plugModules.register`.

 ### plugModules.require(modulename)